CeliaSomlai/celiasomlaih.github.io/_posts/2018-05-31-Overview of my first year at Dublin CSA.md

 **My reasons to never want to leave**

 It is not just about package free produce anymore for me.
-Now I have a much better understanding how important is to try to eat as much as you can locally grown and seasonal food.
+Now I have a much better understanding how important it is to try to eat as much locally grown and seasonal produce as you can.
-Seamus's veggies helped me to shift even better to a plant-based diet, but I have also a safe place to buy eggs when I want since I have met those chicks(-:
+Seamus's veggies helped me to shift even better to a plant-based diet, but I also have a safe place to buy eggs when I want since I have met those chicks(-:

 The huge bonus for this season that there will be a trial period to combine the fresh produce with package free dried goods by providing the CSA pick-ups also for pick-ups from  [Bring Your Own](https://www.facebook.com/bringyourowncontainers/){:target="_blank"}.
 You can find in my [previous post]({{ site.baseurl}}/journal/What-to-find-where-in-Dublin-packaging-free.html) what you could purchase package free from BYO and see here below the harvest calendar of the Dublin CSA from last year.